(Kiana Gibson voice over is heard. Footage of her walking and working in a commercial kitchen)

 Change happens at a community level, small people put in small efforts.
 And those efforts add up to something big.

 (Kiana speaks to camera.
-Cut to footage of Chef Vijay working in the kitchen. )
+Cut to footage of Chef Vijay workign in the kitchen.

 (Erin Smith speaks to camera, she is sitting in a lecture hall.
-Cut to footage of people carrying boxes and trays of food and loading these onto a truck.)
+In the bottom right corner white text reads, “Erin Smith, Student & MealCare Volunteer, University of Guelph”.
+Cut to footage of people carrying boxes and trays of food and loadign these onto a truck.)

 The very first time that I heard about MealCare was actually in this room, David and Kiana went up to the front of the entire lecture, which was over 400 students, and gave the most inspiring speech that I’ve ever heard about how passionate they are to reduce food insecurity.

-Food Security, if you think of the actual definition is like safe, affordable, accessible, culturally appropriate and just some of the things we’re able to donate like, we have vegetarian options and gluten free.
+Food Security, if you think of the actual definition is like safe, affordable, accessible, culturally appropriate and just some of the things we’re able to donate like, we have vegetarian options and gluten free and a lot of our meals are halal.

 (David speaks to camera.)